JASory/machine-prime/README.md

 ## Notes
 This primality test is not intended to be the fastest in every interval, but rather faster in general and the average case.
 There are small tests that are faster for 32-bit, however this is such a miniscule interval that branching to account for them would result in a reduction in efficiency in general.

 There are fast functions that can be used to optimise  for memory better.
 However, they use floating point arithmetic.
-The intent of this library is to be extremely fast, but flexible enough to be used wherever integer arithmetic is supported.
-This is why low-memory variants are also supported.Not every user can , or wants to, use nearly a mebibyte of memory.
+The intent of this library is to be extremely fast, but flexible enough to be used when only integer arithmetic is supported.
+Consequently, floating point arithmetic, inline assembly and SIMD are not utilised.
+Additionally this is why low memory variants are provided, as not everyone is able or willing to use over 500 kilobytes of memory.

-The Small and Tiny modes use 8 fermat bases instead of the minimum 7 bases because the 7-base set has large factors, making it more difficult to correct for.
+Approximate size of the binary dynamic library varies with your compiler however the following are reasonable estimates: Default-542.4kb, Small-18.1kb, Tiny-14kb

-Future variants will likely use a Lucas pseudoprime test for the low-memory modes.
-Euler_Plumb may be investigated as a replacement for the 2-sprp check.
+Building for non-Linux, and embedded systems has not been tested, however there is no known cause for failure.

-The Default mode is currently tied with Forisek & Jancina's [FJ64_262K.cc](https://people.ksp.sk/~misof/primes/FJ64_262K.cc) implementation for theoretical worst-case complexity, however machine-prime is considerably faster (3x <) in actual implementation, due to 128-bit arithmetic, Hensel lifting and prime-inverses.
+The default mode has marginally lower theoretical worst-case complexity than Forisek & Jancina's [FJ64_262K.cc](https://people.ksp.sk/~misof/primes/FJ64_262K.cc) similar hashtable implementation, however machine-prime is considerably faster (3x <) in actual implementation, due to 128-bit arithmetic, Hensel lifting and prime-inverses.

 This software is in public domain, and all the values can be deterministically recomputed using the open-source auditable f-analysis library.